-West of Copenhagen, the city of Roskilde in Denmark was the place where the renovation and transformation of a building into a low-level energy consuming building of apartments.
+West of Copenhagen, the city of Roskilde in Denmark was the place where the renovation and transformation of a building into a low-level energy-consuming building of apartments took place.

 For this, the thermal envelope was improved by using walls with up to 480 mm of insulation, 400 mm for the roof, with three-layer low-energy glazing for windows.
 The building is also connected to a district heating network and features mechanical ventilation.

 Järvenpää Zero Energy House